sraj/helpshift-ios-sdk-examples/README.md

 * ***UrbanAirshipApp*** example app helps to integrate Urban Airship for Helpshift notifications in your app

-Note: HelpshiftSDK-2.2.0 and Shared Resources are required for example apps to run
+Note: /helpshift-ios-sdk and /Shared Resources are required for example apps to run